Stylish prefab tiny homes review (Avrame, MADi homes, and more…)

 Two architects (Kagan Taylor and Justin Rice) built this oddly-shaped structure in their own backyard.
 The shape is actually very practical – it can handle numerous California earthquakes much better than most of the traditional homes.
 Another advantage is in its resistance to infamous Santa Ana winds and other possible elements.

 The walls and are really well insulated for hot Los Angeles summers.
-The skylight (that looks awesome on the photos) can create a bit of an overheating problem during sunny days even in the wintertime.
+The skylight (that looks awesome in the photos) can create a bit of an overheating problem during sunny days even in the wintertime.

 What’s the solution?
-Double-pane glass and mini-split air conditioning/heating unit that can really help with creating a perfect workspace climate.
+Double-pane glass and mini-split air conditioning/heating unit can really help with creating a perfect workspace climate.

 Lighthouse is a micro-building designed and built like a piece of furniture.
 We discarded typical details and assemblies in favor of new methods of construction from the ground up. – KnowHow Shop